zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   ![Subscription key](./21.png)

-Once you have obtained these two parameters, replace them on the following code snippet and run it from the client VM powershell.
+Once you have obtained these two parameters, replace them on the following code snippet and run it from the client VM PowerShell.

     ```powershell
     $publicip = <self hosted gateway public IP>